vasiliy-lector/nano-parser/README.md

 **optional**, **required** and **deffered** are subsidiary. **optional** makes parser optional, **required** makes parser strictly necessary and **deferred** provides the possibility to call the parser from itself.

 ### Class Parser
 All parsers return a instance of class **Parser**.
 Therefore, they have the same interface.
 The **exec** method is internal and is used to call from other parsers.
 Instead, use the **parse** method.
-The **parse** method takes the first argument string or array of strings that need to parse, optional second parameter values are values that will be available as the second parameter of the method **then**.
+The **parse** method takes the first argument string or array of strings, optional second parameter values are values that will be available as the second parameter of the method **then**.
 To cache the results use **useCache** method.